aalekseevx/mergeable-heaps/README.md

 ## Running the tests

-Tests are created with gtest framework.
-It will downloaded and compiled during cmake.
+Tests are created with [google test](https://github.com/google/googletest/) framework.
+It will be downloaded and compiled during cmake.
 Run tests as follows:
 ```bash
     ./bin/RunUnitTests